tomtiv/tomtiv.github.io/_posts/2022/01-02/2022-01-01-fight-of-my-life.md

 comments: true
 ---

-Schools has finished and the holidays have passed, I have no idea what I am supose to do now.
+Schools has finished and the holidays have passed, I have no idea what I am suppose to do now.
 I have been looking forward to this for 3 years, I worked so damn hard to make it to this point.
 I've never felt this kind of pain in my life, I can barely function.
 I bareley eat or sleep, I cry all day everyday.
 How does someone go from telling you how much they love you to ghosting you in barely 24 hrs.